Che (rapper): Musical style

-Mitchell's musical style is often characterized by a blend of rage rap, drill, hyper-maximalist production, and experimental sound design.
-His sound includes “glitchy, fast-paced textures,” sounds and arrangements designed to spike dopamine, with little silence or breathing room in the production.
-Che's vocal delivery often pushes toward louder, more aggressive, higher-pitched at times, with distortion both in vocals and beats.
-Rather than focusing purely on complex lyricism, Che's music often puts emphasis on mood, atmosphere, and the feeling you get from the production.
+Che has cited Lil Tecca, Chief Keef, Playboi Carti, Lil Uzi Vert, and Paramore as his early musical inspirations.
+His musical style is often characterized by a blend of rage, drill, hyper-maximalist production, and experimental sound design.
+His sound includes "glitchy, fast-paced textures", sounds and arrangements designed to spike dopamine, with little silence or breathing room in the production.
+Che's vocal delivery is often loud, aggressive, and high-pitched, with distortion in both vocals and beats.
+Rather than focusing purely on complex lyricism, Che's music often puts emphasis on mood, atmosphere, and the feeling created by the production.

+Personal life

+Nine Vicious altercation

+In July 2026, Che and fellow rapper Nine Vicious, were involved in a public altercation, following an online ongoing feud.
+Before it started, Social media users recorded two of them and their crew getting into a physical confrontation inside a department store, close to an Balenciaga kiosk.
+After both of them left, in August 2026, Nine Vicious posted an Instagram story of a chain, later confirmed to be Che's DJ's chain.
+Che responded to this by posting a story of his own chain, showcasing that his chain from Alex Moss was still on his neck.